How to Dry Cranberries

 It's the Sunday after Thanksgiving and I am sitting here with the sun streaming in and the windows open.
 This is rather unusual for the last days of November but I won't complain much.
 Children are scattered on the couches, curled up with a good book and Christmas music is playing in the background.
 I have three real trees up in the house and I have one partially decorated.
 The other two are waiting their turn but in the meantime I am enjoying them just the way they are.
 I am working towards creating a more slow and meaningful holiday season with my family and so I am doing several different homemade holiday ornaments.
 I recently shared how to dry oranges and how to use those dried oranges for a holiday garland.
 Yesterday I took the time to dry cranberries, which took much longer than I thought, but I really like them.

-Step 3: Place the drained berries on a cookie sheet lined with parchment paper.
+3: Remove the cranberries from the freezer and place them on a cookie sheet lined with parchment paper.
 Turn on your oven to the lowest possible temperature.
 Put your cranberries in the oven and allow them to dry which can take 5 to 7 hours.
 Take the time to turn them every 30 minutes to help the drying process.
 There will be some that get a little darker than others and some that you will have to pull apart after they dry.